Partial fraction decompositions, and semilinear representations of infinite symmetric groups: Introduction

-Theorem~\ref{spectrum-triple} provides several examples of fields $K$ and a non-precompact group $G$ of their automorphisms such that the Gabriel spectrum (and in particular the simple objects, cf. Lemma~\ref{rmks_on_Gabriel_topology}) of $\Sm_K(G)$ admits an explicit description.
-In all examples $G=\Sy_{\Psi}$, though the description depends crucially on the field $K$.
+Theorems~\ref{Pic_K?}--\ref{spectrum-triple} provide several examples of fields $K$ and a non-precompact group $G$ of their automorphisms such that the Gabriel spectrum (and in particular the simple objects, cf. Lemma~\ref{rmks_on_Gabriel_topology}) of $\Sm_K(G)$ admits an explicit description.
+In all examples $G=\Sy_{\Psi}$, though the description depends crucially on the ``type'' (but not that essentially on the characteristic!) of the field $K$.